Monthly newsletter: Read the latest issue

 Find the information you need to conduct your research and academic studies

-This conference will provide a forum for addressing the salient ethical and humanistic issues healthcare workers confront daily.
-Those in attendance will learn strategies for negotiating the complex ethical terrain of health care and participate in interactive sessions designed to help them maintain a positive spirit of service in an age of increasing demoralization.
+This conference provided a forum for addressing the salient ethical and humanistic issues healthcare workers confront daily.
+Those in attendance learned strategies for negotiating the complex ethical terrain of health care and participated in interactive sessions designed to help them maintain a positive spirit of service in an age of increasing demoralization.

 This program is designed for physicians, resident physicians, nurses, physician assistants, social workers, chaplains, residency program directors, licensed therapists and members of ethics committees.